sheldonhull/sheldonhull.hugo/content/blog/2016-12-09-manictime-timetracking-automation-done-right.md

 toc: true
 ---

+{{< premonition type="info" title="Updated: 2020-04-29" >}}
+broken image links removed
+{{< /premonition >}}

 Tracking time is always a beast.
 With the amount of context switching many developers do, it can be tough to remember how much time went to each project.
 With companies looking to track effort on sprints, hours on a client project, or (as in my case) just a dev wanting to better evaluate the productive use of time, this app fills some gaps that others don't.For instance, I've tried tools such as Toggl, and similar.
 I found them useful, but requiring a lot of diligence to work with.
 There is very little "automatic" categorization of time.
 Many of those tools are focused on a timer based approach that requires you to start and stop the timer.
 [ManicTime](http://bit.ly/2e9tsDZ) approaches this differently.
 It has the typical stop watch, countdown, Pomodoro type functionality a time tracking tool might offer, but in addition to this it provides a captured timeline of activity with various forms of meta data to easily review and parse for categorization.

 This categorization of information can take the form of details such as:

 1. Development
 2. Personal
 3. Browsing
 or be specific based on user input such as
 4. Development, Reticulating Splines
 5. Personal, Contemplating Navel
 6. Project Manhattan, Task 666: Optimizing Nuclear Db Performance

 Manually entered information is a big driver for better tagging accuracy, _but_ it expands this to allowing dynamic tags based on matching of applications, titles of documents, titles of web pages, calendar entries, and more.
 This offers a vast range of meta data captured on your system to generate more accurate allocation of your time.
 The only real negative to this is that it is _not_ as simple as something like Toggle.
 However, with a little work, you can work an entire day and quickly recap at the end, categorizing your effort with very little fuss, and a high amount of accuracy.